 An entrustable professional activity is a unit of professional practise that can be entrusted to a sufficiently competent trainee.
 It is likely to relate to a standard operating procedure.
 An entrustable professional activity requires proficiency in multiple competencies simultaneously, and the assessment based on the entrustable professional activity leads to a summative entrustment decision to act under a specified level of supervision including no supervision.

-A team consisting of assessor(s), supervisor(s), animal welfare body, designated veterinarian and the person responsible for training and competence (Art 24(1)(c)) is encouraged to list entrustable professional activities within an establishment, according to the nature of the projects and the job descriptions of the staff.
+A team which may consist of assessor(s), supervisor(s), animal welfare body, designated veterinarian and/or the person responsible for training and competence (Art 24(1)(c)) is encouraged to list entrustable professional activities within an establishment, according to the nature of the projects and the job descriptions of the staff.

 The supervision process